vimesh92/hackathon_platform/README.md

  **Functions:**
  - Admin User can create and delete Hackathons
  - Users can participate in multiple Hackathons
- - Users can Leader Board Hackathon wise
+ - Users can see Leader Board Hackathon wise
  - Global Leader Board Pending
  - Profile Page Pending
  - Many more functions to come...